moveeleven-data/waypoint/README.md

 ---

-**Current status**
+**Current Jira status**

-Sprint 1 in progress.
+Sprint 1 (Blueprints and Staging) is active.

-Mid-sprint snapshot: `project/sprint-summaries/sprint-01.md`.
+Progress and artifacts are being tracked in Jira.

 | Process                   | Documentation                                                             |
 |---------------------------|---------------------------------------------------------------------------|